jackledead/jackledead_armory/README.md

 # jackledead_armory
 CDDA mod to add Ukrainian firearms and some of my own design.
 Also adds some proffesions to make the weapons more accessible.
-Aimed to be used alongside my upcoming apocalypse mod.

 ## How to install:
 1. Click the green button in the top and download as a zip